Refinishing Old Hardwood Floors

 Before you start sanding, mark any deep scratches or areas with a pencil that might need extra attention.
 This way, you won’t miss them once you get into the flow of sanding.

-Sanding old wood floors can kick up a lot of dust, including potentially harmful particles from previous finishes.
+Sanding old wood floors can kick up a lot of dirt, including potentially harmful particles from previous finishes.
 Always wear a good-quality dust mask, safety glasses, and ear protection.

 If your floors were finished before 1978, there’s a chance they could contain lead-based finishes.
 Testing is quick, and if you find lead, consider bringing in a professional for the sanding phase.